How to Kill and Prevent Lawn Moss

 Option 1 is a popular method that works well in small gardens.
 For larger areas, the method requires a lot of hard work and option 2 may be preferable.

-The best time to start option 1 is either in the spring or autumn when the new grass is actively growing.
+Based on my experience, I feel the best time to start option 1 is either in the spring or autumn when the new grass is actively growing.

 Option 2 – The Organic “No Rake” Method